nonZero/OpenCommunity/deploy.rst

     # Create a superuser to allow yourself an access to the admin
     python manage.py createsuperuser

+    # And while we are here:
+    python manage.py collectstatic --noinput

 Let's set up a gunicorn server, back as root::